Career Pathways Program

 (814) 867-1405

-To register for classes, please call, email, or complete the online Learner Sign-up Form:
+To register for classes, please call or email:

 Eligibility - Learners must be at least 17 years of age and a legal resident of Pennsylvania with a college or career related goal.